cl-library-docs/common-lisp-libraries/docs/postmodern.md

 → list

-Return a list of (name type) lists for the fields of a table.
-Goes directly to the pg-catalog tables.
+Returns a list of (name type) lists for the fields of a table.
+Returns a list of strings of just the column names and their sql data types in a table.
+Pulls info from the postmodern table-description function rather than directly.
+The table-name can be a string or quoted.
+Any table-name that is not fully qualified with the schema will be assumed to be in the public schema.

 ### list-connections